ministryofjustice/technical-risk-measures/README.md

 Amber:
 - 1 civil servant and 0 contractors
-- 1 or 0 civil servants and 1 or more contractors
+- 1 civil servant plus 1 contractor
 - 0 civil servants and 2 or more contractors
 - Only a managed service contract